Alvinwgliu/hello-world/README.md

 # hello-world
 a start up to get familiar with Github!

-Hello everyone!
-I am Alvin and wants to re-pickup those techy stuffs after 12 years in managment role which annoyed me a lot lol I am also learning Python and AI!
-Cheers!
+I am text 1 and would like to be the final one to merge with master.